keep-network/keep-core/docs/development/README.md

 ## Keep developer documentation

+### Getting Set Up

+If you're on macOS, install Homebrew and run `scripts/macos-setup.sh`.
+Note that if you don't have Homebrew or you're not on macOS, the below information details what you'll need.
+The script additionally sets up pre-commit hooks.

 ### Building

 Currently the easiest way to build is using the `Dockerfile` at the root of the